Naphtali-cpu/Hero-Squad/README.md

 ## Contributors

-S0 far there are no contributors in this project.
+So far there are no contributors in this project.

+## Behaviour Driven Development(BDD)